MBWest/Note-Taking/Skills Enhancement Program/Unix/Questions.md

 6. Write a command that will count the number of lines in /etc/passwd and write the result to /tmp/lines. **wc -l /etc/passwd > /tmp/lines**

-7. On one line write two commands that will assign the value /bin/bash to a variable called myshell and then print the value of myshell.
+7. On one line write two commands that will assign the value /bin/bash to a variable called myshell and then print the value of myshell. **myshell=/bin/bash; echo $myshell**

-8. Write a command that will promote the variable myshell to an environment variable and reassign the value to /bin/sh.
+8. Write a command that will promote the variable myshell to an environment variable and reassign the value to /bin/sh. **export myshell=/bin/sh**

 9. What should be the first line in a bash script? **#!/bin/bash**